 Armstrong Whitworth A.W.52

-The Armstrong Whitworth A.W.52 was an early flying wing aircraft designed and produced by British aircraft manufacturer Armstrong Whitworth.
+The Armstrong Whitworth A.W.52 was an early flying wing aircraft that was designed and manufactured by the British aircraft manufacturer, Armstrong Whitworth.

-The A.W.52 emerged out of wartime research into the laminar flow airfoil, which indicated that, in combination with the flying wing configuration, such an aircraft could be dramatically more efficient than traditional designs.
+The A.W.52 was developed as a result of research conducted during the war into the laminar flow airfoil, which suggested that an aircraft with a flying wing configuration could be significantly more efficient than traditional designs.

-It was pursued to gather data and experience with the configuration in support of Armstrong Whitworth’s ambitions to develop its proposed flying wing jet airliner.
+The A.W.52 was constructed to gather data and experience with this configuration in support of Armstrong Whitworth’s aspirations to develop its proposed flying wing jet airliner.

-Construction of the A.W.52 commenced during the late 1940s, a total of three aircraft, the A.W.52G glider and two jet powered aircraft, were constructed for the research program.
+Construction of the A.W.52 began in the late 1940s, and a total of three aircraft were built for the research program, including the A.W.52G glider and two jet-powered aircraft.

-The first prototype recovered and descended to the ground relatively undamaged.
+The first prototype was able to recover and descend to the ground relatively unscathed.

-Shortly thereafter, Armstrong Whitworth decided to terminate all development work, having lost confidence in the configuration’s practicality and the envisioned flying wing airliner that the A.W.52 was intended to lead to.
+Following this incident, Armstrong Whitworth decided to terminate all development work on the A.W.52, as the company had lost confidence in the configuration’s practicality and its envisioned flying wing airliner.

-Despite the termination, the second prototype remained flying with the Royal Aircraft Establishment until 1954.
+Despite this decision, the second prototype remained in operation with the Royal Aircraft Establishment until 1954.

 Specifications